Grokzen/docker-redis-cluster/README.md

 ## Change number of nodes

-Be default, it is going to launch 3 masters with 1 slave per master.
+By default, it is going to launch 3 masters with 1 slave per master.
 This is configurable through a number of environment variables:

 | Environment variable | Default |
 | -------------------- |--------:|